 The Five Hindrances: When we meditate, five common obstacles can arise: sensual desire (e.g. for food or sex), hatred and ill will (of ourselves or others); sloth and torpor (drowsiness or laziness); worry and anxiety (typically regret about the past or worry about the future); and skeptical doubt.

 Each of these Five Hindrances can be overcome through mindfulness, but they also have specific recommended solutions.
 Sensual desire can be overcome through considering foulness.
 Ill will can be overcome through generating lovingkindness or compassion.
 Sloth and torpor can be overcome by generating determination or energy.
+Worry and anxiety can be overcome by generating calm and relaxation.
 And skeptical doubt can be overcome through proper attention.

 The Three Characteristics: All sense phenomena have three characteristics or marks: impermanence (anicca), dissatisfactoriness (dukkha), and not-self (anatta).
 All sense phenomena arise and pass away.
 They cannot permanently satisfy us, even if they are pleasant.
 And while we have thoughts and images and feelings, those do not constitute a permanent self or soul.